hopla-training/wordpress-lab/README.md

 3. We will use __"wplab"__ as stack name, this is important because compose file will use this name for secrets objects.

     __If you change this name you should change stack file too.__

+###__These secret names will label secret from other services or stack although they will be used with same names inside containers/tasks.__

 4. Create two secret objects for this stack deployment.